fenix-framework/fenix-framework.github.io/_posts/2013-01-27-Provide-configuration-properties.md

 ---
 layout: post
+# The author must exist on _config.yml
 author: smf

+# Here are some useful options:
+# published: false
+# title: Override here default title from file name
 ---

-## How to provide Fénix framework configuration properties

 In 2.1-SNAPSHOT we've updated how configuration by convention works.
+Here's a quick summary on how to provide Fénix framework configuration properties.
 It is now possible to give configuration properties in three ways:

   1. using file `fenix-framework.properties`;